• Skip to main content

 1. Ginger - Fresh ginger adds a zesty, mildly spicy flavor to the Miso Gyoza Sauce.
 Its warm fragrance complements the ginger in the gyoza while adding a bit of heat.

 2. Miso - Miso is a fermented soybean paste that brings a rich, savory umami taste and nutty flavor to the sauce while acting as the primary seasoning.
-I used yellow miso for this, but white, red, or Hatcho miso will work, but you may need to adjust the amount to compensate for varying salinity levels.
+I used yellow miso for this, but white miso, or red miso will work, but you may need to adjust the amount to compensate for varying salinity levels.

 3. Honey - Honey adds a subtle sweetness to the sauce, balancing the rice vinegar's tanginess and the miso's saltiness.
 You can also use other sweeteners like maple syrup, agave nectar, or even sugar.